Restart and Upgrade a Podman deployment

 Back up

-Configuration and at least most data of Deephaven Podman deployments can be backed up with the VOLUME_BASE_DIR directory tree.
-However, if some subdirectories of this tree are actually hosted on network storage, you may want to omit these from backup, as they may already be backed up and/or otherwise protected by the network storage system.
+You can back up configuration and at least most data of Deephaven Podman deployments with the VOLUME_BASE_DIR directory tree.
+However, if network storage hosts some subdirectories of this tree, you may want to omit these from backup, as the network storage system may already back them up and/or otherwise protect them.